 Jean Butzen, 1995 Leadership Fellow and Executive Director of Lakefront SRO (now Lakefront Supportive Housing), was named 2001 distinguished Fellow.
 Jean served as President of Lakefront SRO since its inception in 1986 until its merger with Mercy Housing in 2005.
 She led the development of more than1000 units of supportive housing for adults representing an investment of over $54 million.
 Under her leadership, Lakefront SRO grew from a small community-based corporation organized to save one building in Uptown to a citywide development company with 165 employees.
 Jean has also served as president of the Chicago Rehab Network and on the boards of the Corporation of Supportive Housing, the Alliance to End Homelessness, and the Federal Home Loan Bank of Chicago Advisory Committee.

 Michael T. Ivers, 2001

 LGC honored Mike Ivers, former pastor of St. Agatha's Roman Catholic Parish North Lawndale (and currently Executive Director of Goodcity) as our second Distinguished Fellow.
 Mike was selected for his 13 years of leadership in North Lawndale.
 During this time he not only has served his parishioners, he has organized anti-gang programs, organized efforts to eliminate substandard housing, built new housing, and brought new retail stores to the west side.
 He was also instrumental in the creation of the metropolitan wide United Power for Action and Justice—a multi-denominational effort to provide healthcare and housing in the region.
-He was part of the 1991 Leadership Fellows Class.

 John W. Rogers, Jr., 2000